Go directly to:

 Many competitors do not give the possibility to order the car windows separately, without assembly.
 At Autoglas Concurrent this is possible.
 In addition, you can easily order the necessary rubbers and lists.
 If you have the knowledge you need, you can replace the windscreen of your Opel Tigra yourself.
 This makes the price a lot better, because you do not have to pay for the assembly.

-If you prefer to outsource the windscreen replacement of your Opel Tigra, our certified assembly partners will be happy to assist you.
+If you prefer to outsource the windscreen replacement of your Opel Tigra, our certified fitting partners will be happy to assist you.
 They even come on site to replace your Opel Tigra windscreen.
 In this case too, the price you find here is lower than at a brand dealer.
 So choose the best and most economical option to get back on the road safely with your Opel Tigra.